 When and where are election results announced?

-Results are usually announced by the Returning Officer at the count venue.
-In Gravesham this is usually in The Woodville.
-Results are also published on this website.
+Results are usually announced by the Returning Officer at the count venue and published online.
 We also tweet results and where possible live stream the results and reaction on YouTube.
 The formal notices of the results are published online and placed outside the Civic Centre when the count has finished.